Estecka/mc-Shifting-Wares/README.md

 # Shifting Wares

 Causes villager to re-roll their trade offers on their own accord, up to three times a day.
-The effect of thiswill be most noticeable on professions that can sell enchanted or coloured items; a single one of these villagers will be able to offer a much greater variety of wares over time.
+This effect will be most noticeable on professions who can sell enchanted or coloured items; a single one of these villagers will be able to offer a much greater variety of wares over time.

 This aims to reduce the benefits of exploitative playstyle, while making serendipitous playstyles more viable.

-While it's still possible to get the trade you want by repeatedly breaking a villager's workstation, the benefits of doing so become *very* short lived.
-Waiting for a natural reroll is probably a better use of your time.
+Villagers with perfect trades will not keep those trades forever, and villagers with bad trades will get better eventually.
+Even though a single villager can potentially provide everything you need, having multiple villagers of the same profession is still useful to increase the odds of getting a specific trade.

 Because all trades eventually expire, villagers become much easier to replace if they die, so you don't need to care as much about their safety.
-You can let them roam around freely with little risk.
+You can let them roam around freely with little risk to your economy.

-## Triggers
+## Reroll Triggers

 There are two gamerules that control when trades can be re-rolled.
 Both are enabled by default.
 Disabling all rules effectively disables the mod.